hdShang/arxiv-daily/docs/cs-CL/2025-06-05/papers/250605606v4-opera-a-dataset-of-observation-persona-rationale-and-action-for-eval.md

 ---
 layout: default
-title: OPeRA: A Dataset of Observation, Persona, Rationale, and Action for Evaluating LLMs on Human Online Shopping Behavior Simulation
+title: "OPeRA: A Dataset of Observation, Persona, Rationale, and Action for Evaluating LLMs on Human Online Shopping Behavior Simulation"
 ---

 # OPeRA: A Dataset of Observation, Persona, Rationale, and Action for Evaluating LLMs on Human Online Shopping Behavior Simulation